microsoft/code-with-engineering-playbook/observability/readme.md

 Metrics provide a near real-time indication of how the system is running.
 As opposed to logs and traces, the amount of data collected using metrics remains constant as the system load increases.

 - Measurements that need to be alerted upon are good candidates for metrics: queue length, retries, latency, requests/sec, cpu, memory.
 These metrics can be use to automatically scale components.
-- Use metrics to collect business success measurements: visits, sold items, session time, games played, jobs done.
+- Use metrics to collect business success measurements.
+For instance visits, sold items, session time, games played, jobs done.
 Ask stakeholders what they need.
 - Whenever applicable add release/version dimensions to metrics, allowing the comparison between versions (did the change provide improvements?).

 ## Recommended Practices